SooperDooperLooper: Characteristics

 The SooperDooperLooper was designed and manufactured by Anton Schwarzkopf in West Germany.
 The SooperDooperLooper is a Looping Racer model.
 Werner Stengel was one of the architects to assist in designing the roller coaster.
 The design of the roller coaster was also assisted by R. Duell Associates, with General Manufacturer and Equipment Company implementing sensor equipment.
 Intamin acted on behalf of Schwarzkopf as the business facilitator for the attraction and aided in various roles during its construction.

 The roller coaster cost more than $3 million to plan and build.
 Upon opening, the roller coaster was situated between the Comet wooden roller coaster and Coal Cracker log flume.
 The SooperDooperLooper is located in "The Hollow" section of the park along with roller coasters Skyrush and the Comet.
-The roller coaster replaced the Giant Wheel as well as the Alpine Flyer attraction.
+The roller coaster replaced the site of the former Twin Ferris Wheels (manufactured by Eli Bridge), as well as the Alpine Flyer attraction.
 The station platform is located on the second-story of its queue building.
 The station was refurbished during the 2012 season.
 The roller coaster needed around 500 tons of steel for its construction.

 The SooperDooperLooper debuted with white track and orange trains.
 The roller coaster was repainted in 1989 to feature a black track and blue supports.
 During the 2021 season, the track retained the black and blue color scheme, with the vertical loop painted white.
 The roller coaster reaches a maximum height of 70 ft.
 The tunnel section used to contain an animatronic spider that would drop down towards the train and scare riders.
 The track reaches a total length of 2614 ft and is considered a terrain roller coaster as it utilizes the landscape in its layout.

 Originally, the SooperDooperLooper operated with three trains that sat 24 riders a train, but now runs with only two.
 The two trains operate with six cars a train, each car arranged two-seats across in two rows allowing for a maximum capacity of twenty four riders a train.
 Each train features a lap bar restraint.
 The original Schwarzkopf trains were replaced with trains manufactured by Giovanola in 1989.
 For the 2012 season, the Giovanola trains were replaced with trains manufactured by Gerstlauer, with an orange color scheme.
 The control system was also updated with magnetic brakes.
 One Giovanola train was donated to the National Roller Coaster Museum and Archives.